AISC-Steering-LLMs/Prompting/README.md

-**Prompt generation for moral concepts activations.**
+**Prompt generation for moral concepts activations.** <be>

 Metaprompting, using GPT-4.
 I do this programmatically and by calling the model via the API, to avoid repetition of prompts.

 ** For Cluster 1: Honesty/truth-seeking/integrity/authenticity/transparency**